-“In my practice, the most common cause of serious eye injuries has been the result of weed whackers and other fast-moving machinery that launch projectiles like gravel at great distances and speed,” says Christopher Grenier, MD, Ophthalmology and Optometry physician at Ochsner Medical Center – Baton Rouge .
-“The projectiles can even go as far as hitting a next door neighbor’s eye, causing a very serious injury.”
+In my practice, the most common cause of serious eye injuries has been the result of weed whackers and other fast-moving machinery that launch projectiles like gravel at great distances and speed.
+The projectiles can even go as far as hitting a next-door neighbor’s eye, causing a very serious injury.

-When it comes to eye injuries, early detection and treatment is key.
+When it comes to preventing eye injuries, early detection and treatment is key.
 In extreme circumstances such as a penetrating eye injury, vision loss or eyelid lacerations, it is important to seek immediate medical attention.
 The American Academy of Ophthalmology has come up with some general eye safety tips for your everyday life.
 I have added a few notes as well that specifically relate to Mardi Gras safety for those who are new to the parading scene and may not know what to expect.

 - Be careful with household chemicals, since many can burn your eyes’ delicate tissue.